- Did I get on the Instant Pot Train Early?

 That’s not even the reason, by the way – that’s just why the recipes some people write are sub-par.

-I have two food techniques that people use the Instant Pot for a lot that I don’t think are worth beans –
+I have two food techniques that people use the Instant Pot for a lot that I generally prefer using other cooking methods –

 soup and steaming vegetables.